matteodegobbi/vault/ML/Retrieval Augmented Generation.md

 Then we divide these documents into chunks of some number of tokens (e.g. 100 tokens), typically using a sliding window approach.

 Then these chunks are converted into a vector representation using an embedding model (some pretrained transformer model).
+A model commonly used for converting both documents chunks and queries into vectors used for RAG is openai's `text-embedding-3-large`, or the small version.
+They are a type of [[Contrastive Text Embeddings, text-embedding-3]] using some encoder only [[Transformers|transformer]] model with some interesting techniques applied explained in more detail in the related note.

 This knowledge base creation process has some hyperparameters:
 - Chunk Size: The number of tokens in each chunk
 - Sliding Window Step: The overlap between consecutive chunks
 - Embedding size

+---
 # Retrieval
 To carry out the retrieval we need to carry out 2 steps:
 1. Candidate retrieval: selecting potentially relevant candidate vectors, maximizing [[Metrics|recall]], the methods used for this typically use semantic embeddings and/or keyword based methods